 Decide your budget: Budget is the most important criteria for every consumer regardless of every other factor.
 While choosing an electronic item, you have to think about the near future as well as the long-term aspect.
 Electronic items are expensive, so durability is another important factor you need to consider while deciding your budget as it can reduce per year cost.

 Maintenance: Every electronic device needs regular maintenance for its proper functioning.
-However, no one has spare time to spend on cleaning and washing of dirt or maintenance of a device.
-Hence, everyone looks for the items that require less maintenance.
-Not only it will reduce your work, but also save your hard earned money.
+However, no one has spare time to spend on cleaning and washing dirt or maintenance of a device.
+Hence, everyone looks for items that require less maintenance.
+Not only it will reduce your work, but also save your hard-earned money.
 Hence, you need to choose the condenser which is more durable and demands low maintenance.